Television, Movies, Comic Books, and Immersive Marketing at NYCC

 The centerpiece of Mr. Robot‘s presence during New York Comic Con was the Ecoin launch party on Thursday evening at Terminal 5.
 The event featured drinks, hors d’oeuvres, live music, and a keynote address by E Corp CEO Phillip Price (Michael Cristofer).
 There were many surprises, some occurring in plain sight and others hidden behind the scenes for those who discovered the clues.

-For a detailed write-up of the Mr. Robot experiences, including the immersive alternate reality game at the Ecoin lunch party, see: “Mr. Robot’s Multifaceted Marketing Experience at New York Comic Con.”
+For a detailed write-up of the Mr. Robot experiences, including the immersive alternate reality game at the Ecoin launch party, see: “Mr. Robot’s Multifaceted Marketing Experience at New York Comic Con.”

 Creators and Cosplayers